-If your result is considered higher risk, you will be offered an appointment with a midwife to discuss going on to have a further, more accurate tests.
-You don’t have to have them if you don’t want to.
+You will be offered an appointment with a midwife to discuss going on to have a further, more accurate tests.
+You don't have to have them if you don't want to.

-You may be offered a new screening test called NIPT (also known as cffDNA), which is a blood test that offers a higher degree of accuracy in detecting Down’s, Edwards’ and Patau’s.
-Some NHS hospitals offer NIPT but others don’t yet offer it – although there are plans to starting offering it at all hospitals from 2018.
-You may be able to have a NIPT at your hospital if you’re prepared to pay; alternatively, you could pay for it at one of the many private clinics that now offer it.
+You may be offered a new screening test called NIPT (also known as cffDNA), which is a blood test that offers a higher degree of accuracy in detecting Down's, Edwards' and Patau's.
+Some NHS hospitals offer NIPT but others don't yet offer it – although there are plans to starting offering it at all hospitals soon.
+You may be able to have a NIPT at your hospital if you're prepared to pay; alternatively, you could pay for it at one of the many private clinics that now offer it.

 If you don't have NIPT, or if the NIPT result is positive, you are likely to be offered either amniocentesis or CVS – both of which are called 'diagnostic' tests because the results are so accurate (99%) that, if it's positive for Down's, Edwards' or Patau's, doctors will view it as a diagnosis.
 Both amniocentesis and CVS carry with them a small risk of miscarriage, so you'll have the difficult task of weighing up if it's worth taking that small risk to find out for (almost completely) sure.

 Just be reassured that there will be lots of advice and support offered to you along the way.
 And you may find it helpful to express your feelings on our Chat forum.

 Six big family moments that matter – and the products that make them easier to navigate

 These products from John Lewis & Partners help support the memorable moments of family life.